Homeschool Service Projects

 Need some ideas for homeschool service projects?

 I took some time this summer to jot down local possibilities and their contact numbers or email addresses.
-I keep my list right in my weekly school planner so it’s always forefront in my mind.
+I keep my list in my weekly school planner so it’s always at the forefront of my mind.
 Sometimes, I call another homeschooling family to see if they want to help and we schedule a date.
 Other times, I simply set up a time for my own family to serve.
 Here are a few ideas to get your wheels turning:

 Share your ideas!